-After two years from the Certificate Effective Date, no misstatements made in Your Evidence of Insurability will be used to contest a claim under the Policy.
-We may only contest coverage if the misstatement is made in a written instrument containing Your signature and a copy is given to You.
+After two years from the Certificate Effective Date, no misstatements, except fraudulent statements, made in the Covered Person's Application for the Policy shall be used to void the Policy.
+After two years from the effective date of coverage with respect to which any claim is made, no misstatements, except fraudulent misstatements, will be used to deny a claim for loss incurred or disability commencing after the expiration of such two years.
+We may only contest coverage if the misstatement is made in a written instrument containing the signature of the Covered Person and a copy is given to the Covered Person or beneficiary.